The Lost Continent (1968 film): Plot

 An accident nearly sets off the explosives and the authority of the captain comes to a head when an anchor chain slips a gear, ruptures the bulkhead and power is lost.
 Some of the crew mutiny and take to a lifeboat.
 Chief Engineer Nick cannot repair the generator and Captain Lansen, fearing the ship may explode with Hurricane Wendy about to engulf them in a storm, takes the remaining crew and passengers into another lifeboat.
-In the ensuing chaos, Dr. Webster is soon devoured by an attacking shark.
+In the ensuing chaos, Dr. Webster is devoured by an attacking shark.

-The following morning, Lansen's lifeboat finds itself adrift in a morass of large, sentient and carnivorous seaweed, which kills the cook.
-The lifeboat later bumps into the Corita again, and its passengers find the propellers of the tramp steamer completely fouled by the pullulating seaweed.
-Nevertheless, those in the lifeboat are forced to take refuge in the doomed vessel once more.
-That night, Unity is attacked by a huge glowing-eyed Prehistoric octopus (an over-sized Keuppia), which kills Ricaldi when he attempts to rescue her.
+The following morning, Lansen's lifeboat is adrift in a morass of sentient and carnivorous seaweed, which kills the cook.
+The lifeboat later bumps into the Corita again, and its passengers find the propellers of the tramp steamer fouled by the pullulating seaweed.
+Nevertheless, those in the lifeboat are forced to again take refuge in the doomed vessel.
+That night, Unity is attacked by a glowing-eyed Prehistoric octopus (an over-sized Keuppia), which kills Ricaldi when he attempts to rescue her.